leifg/riese/README.md

 ## Limitations

-- Currently it is not possible to normalize fractions with a fload numerator or denominator
+- Currently it is not possible to normalize fractions with a float numerator or denominator
 - the used algorithm for determing the greatest common divisor produces a SystemStackError very fast (try initalize the fraction 1/10000)